World Botanical Associates Web Page

 Costa Rica: Cynometra hemitomophylla and Colubrina spinosa appear to occur at two locations and nearby at a third location in rain forests without a distinct dry season (INBio).

 Cynometra hemitomophylla is noted to be canopy tree of frequent occurrence (INBio) with Esenbeckia pentaphylla (Rutaceae), Forchhammeria trifoliata (Capparaceae), Manilkara spectabilis, and others (Hammel et al. 2003-).
-Colubrina spinosa occurs in forests with variety of arborescent palms among a diverse canopy dominated by Ampelocera macrocarpa (Ulmaceae), Aspidosperma spruceanum (Apocynaceae), Balizia elegans (Mimosoideae), Carapa guianensis* (Meliaceae), Ceiba pentandra* (Malvaceae), Chrysophyllum columbianum*, Hieronyma alchorneoides (Phyllanthaceae), Hymenolobium mesoamericanum (Faboideae), Lecythis ampla (Lecythidaceae), Otoba novagranatensis (Myristicaceae), Pentaclethra macroloba* (Mimosoideae), Pouteria calistophylla (Sapotaceae), P. torta, Qualea paraensis (Vochisiaceae), Sacoglottis trichoghyna* (Humiriaceae), Sclerolobium costariense (Caesalpinioideae), Stryphnodendron macrostachyum (Mimosoideae), Terminalia oblonga* (Combretaceae), Vatairea lundellii (Faboidae), Virola koschnyi (Myristicaceae), V. sebifera, Vochysia allenii and Vo. ferruginea (Hammel et al. 2003-).
+Colubrina spinosa occurs in forests with variety of arborescent palms among a diverse canopy dominated by Ampelocera macrocarpa (Ulmaceae), Aspidosperma spruceanum (Apocynaceae), Balizia elegans (Mimosoideae), Carapa guianensis* (Meliaceae), Ceiba pentandra* (Malvaceae), Chrysophyllum columbianum*, Hieronyma alchorneoides (Phyllanthaceae), Hymenolobium mesoamericanum (Faboideae), Lecythis ampla (Lecythidaceae), Otoba novagranatensis (Myristicaceae), Pentaclethra macroloba* (Caesalpinioideae), Pouteria calistophylla (Sapotaceae), P. torta, Qualea paraensis (Vochisiaceae), Sacoglottis trichoghyna* (Humiriaceae), Sclerolobium costariense (Tachigali Caesalpinioideae), Stryphnodendron macrostachyum (Caesalpinioideae), Terminalia oblonga* (Combretaceae), Vatairea lundellii (Faboidae), Virola koschnyi (Myristicaceae), V. sebifera, Vochysia allenii and Vo. ferruginea (Hammel et al. 2003-).
 The lower stratum includes species of Rinorea* among others.
 Those denoted by an asterisk have related species in Cameroon (Letouzey 1968), but rarely occur with Lasiodiscus or Cynometra.
 Notable exceptions are Sacoglottis with Cynometra hankei, and Rinorea and Terminalia found with both Cynometra and Lasiodiscus.

 South America Rainforest